klaarnut/user-docs/en/creating-new-site.md

 ### Website Banner
 The Most attractive part of your website.
 RVsitebuilder 7 allows you to use website banner in 2 styles.
-- Hero Banner: A single banner image which you can insert the text and change its image.
+- **Hero Banner**: A single banner image which you can insert the text and change its image.
 Choose the style at step **Design** and click on **Banner** icon.
 You can change its image and color by clicking on the Background icon on the right corner.

 ![image](images/create6.png)

-- Slide Banner: Make it more than one image on your website banner, also you can change the slide effect.
+- **Slide Banner**: Make it more than one image on your website banner, also you can change the slide effect.

 ![image](images/create7.png)
 > **Note:** If you're setting website banner at Home page, it will affect to ALL pages.